-Your Business's Website - If your business has or will have a website and/or a business Facebook page, describe how these fit into your advertising and promotion plan.
-(Read How to Drive Traffic to Your Business Website and/or How to Create a Social Media Plan first.)
-See also:
+If your business has or will have a website and a business Facebook page, describe how these fit into your advertising and promotion plan.

-Trade shows - Trade shows can be incredibly effective promotion and sales opportunities - if you pick the right ones and go equipped to put your promotion plan into action.
-Before You Attend That Trade Show explains how to choose appropriate trade shows.
-You'll also want to read:
+Trade shows can be incredibly effective promotion and sales opportunities if you pick the right ones and go equipped to put your promotion plan into action.

 Other Promotion Activities

 Your promotion activities are limited only by your imagination.
 But whether you plan to teach a course, sponsor a community event, or conduct an email campaign, you'll want to include it in your advertising and promotion plan.
 Sporadic, disconnected attempts to promote your product or service are bound to fail.
 Your goal is to plan and carry out a sequence of focused promotion activities that will communicate the message you want to send about your products or services.

 No business is too small to have a marketing plan.
 After all, no business is too small for customers or clients.
-And if you have these, you need to communicate with them about your products and/or services.
+And if you have these, you need to communicate with them about what you have to offer.